Khmer traditional clothing: Textiles

 Silk and cotton weaving in Cambodia have a long history.
 Written records, bas-reliefs and the report of the Chinese emissary Zhou Daguan who stayed in Angkor in 1296 show that looms have been used to weave sompots since ancient times.
 Women learned to apply highly complex methods and intricate patterns.
 According to Zhou silk production was brought into Angkor via Siam, "In recent years people from Siam have come to live in Cambodia, and unlike the locals they engage in silk production.
 The mulberry trees they grow and the silkworms they raise all came from Siam.
 They themselves weave the silk into clothes made of a black patterned satiny silk".
-Silkworms have since been breed by villagers along the banks of the Mekong and Bassak rivers as early as the 13th century.
+Silkworms have been bred by villagers along the banks of the Mekong and Bassak rivers as early as the 13th century.

 There are three important silk textiles in Cambodia: (1) the ikat silks (chong kiet in Khmer), or hol; (2) the twill-patterned silks; and (3) the weft ikat textiles.
 Patterns are made by tying natural or synthetic fibers on the weft threads and then dyeing them.
 This process is repeated with different colors until the patterns firm and cloth is woven.
 Red, yellow, green, blue and black are the most commonly used colors.
 Colours were traditionally allocated to different days of the week: starting at Monday, they were dark yellow; purple; green; light green; dark blue; dark red; and bright red.

-The hol or ikat method involves dyeing patterns on silk before it is woven.
-A method unique to Cambodian weavers is the uneven twill technique.
-Although it is unclear why they adopted such an unusual method, the ancient bas-reliefs provide a detailed look at fabric patterns and pleats.
-Silk-woven pieces are used to decorate temples; heirloom pieces are worn at weddings and funerals.

-Raising silkworms in Cambodia is mainly women's work.
-The knowledge of raising worms, harvesting the silk thread, and processing the thread into correct quality yarn for weaving has been passed down through generations.
-However, due to the neglect of mulberry plantations during nearly 30 years of war, Cambodia's "golden" native yarn production fell from around 150 tonnes a year in the 1960s to about six tonnes a year today.
-All silk textiles woven in Cambodia prior to the war were woven from Khmer Golden Silk, so-called because of its natural yellow color.
-Today Cambodia produces around 10 per cent of the silk used; most comes from Vietnam and China.